waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VIII.
 Future Improvements & Data Gathering
 - **Type Chart Granularity:** The current type chart sometimes conflates single and dual-type effectiveness (e.g., Ground vs Rock/Ground).
 I need to be more diligent in observing and recording matchups against single-type Pokémon to build a more precise and reliable chart.

-# Victory Road 1F Active Hypothesis
-- **Western Section Access:**
-  - **Hypothesis:** I was on a disconnected elevated platform.
-The steps at (6, 14) provided a path down to the western section.
-  - **Status:** Confirmed.
-I have successfully used the steps to reach the western ground level.
-- **Boulder Puzzle 1 (West):**
-  - **Hypothesis:** Pushing the boulder at (3, 11) onto the switch at (3, 10) would open the barrier at (10, 13) and connect the map.
-  - **Status:** FAILED.
-The push blocked the path to the exit ladder, segmenting the map further.
-The puzzle must be reset by leaving and re-entering the map.